Spooky Story: The Legend of Security Deposit Hollow

 Endicott Pane’s head snapped up.
 He listened intently.

-“You have befouled the laws governing security deposits!” the specter moaned, the sound materializing despite the lack of vocal chords to form it, as if from the mist itself.
-Endicott Pane regained his senses and began to step backwards, towards the house.
-The ghost advanced quickly, skimming above the leaves.
+“You have befouled the laws governing security deposits!” the specter moaned, the sound materializing despite the lack of head or throat to form it.
+Pane regained his senses and began to step backward toward the house.
+The ghost rushed toward him, skimming above the leaves.
 Not a single one so much as rustled in his ghastly wake.

-Endicott changed direction.
-He turned and ran through the break in the stone gate, the moan of the Headless Landlord following close behind.
+Endicott panicked.
+He turned and ran through the break in the stone gate, the moan of the Headless Tenant following close behind.
 He leapt over the curb and sprinted across the street, dashing through the neighbor’s yards so quickly he thought his heart would burst.
-He whirled left and right looking for shelter and finding space behind a neighbor’s shed, quickly ducked behind it and waited.
+He whirled left and right looking for shelter, and quickly ducked behind a neighbor’s shed and waited.
 He heard nothing.
 A minute passed, then five, and finally Endicott peered around the back wall.
 He saw no ghost.
-The sun was setting and a pale golden glow lit the yard and the street beyond.
-He could see the front door of his own residence, welcoming beyond the pumpkins.
+The sun was setting.
+A pale golden glow lit the yard and the street beyond.
+He could see the front door of his own welcoming residence.

 “Perhaps I am imagining things,” he said to himself, carefully making his way back home.
 And in time, he managed to convince himself that was true.